History, culture, great food, and fun are available in spades in Niš, Serbia. Here is your guide to the best things to do in Niš this year.

 What You Need To Know About Niš

-With approximately a quarter of a million people, Niš is the third-largest city in Serbia, right after Novi Sad and Belgrade (if you have the time, spend at least one day in Belgrade, you’ll love it!).
-It is the industrial center of the country’s south and holds immense value for the whole Serbia both in terms of history and culture.
+Niš is the third-largest city in Serbia, right after Novi Sad and Belgrade, with approximately a quarter of a million people.
+If you have the time, spend at least one day in Belgrade; you’ll love it!
+It is the industrial center of the country’s south and holds immense value for the whole of Serbia both in terms of history and culture.

 Niš is one of the oldest cities on the Balkan Peninsula, and its layout is defined by the Nišava, the river that flows through the city.
-Given the numerous sites in and around the city, some of which date back to ancient times, Niš is a fairly popular destination for tourists.
+Given the numerous historical sites in and around the city, some of which date back to ancient times, Niš is a popular tourist destination.